Meowrin/Yufine-Best-Girl/Yufine Raid Boss Guide.md

 <br/>

 # General Comp Details
 a.k.a TL;DR section: if you just skip to this point of the guide because learning all the buff details above is too long, that's fine.
-Basically your team should look something like this: Yufine + Immortality/Invulnerability buffer + Ice Dominiel + Atk buffer
+Basically your team should look something like this: Yufine + Immortality/Invulnerability buffer + Ice Dominiel + Atk buffer.

 <br/>